Skjåk Municipality: Coat of arms

 The coat of arms was granted on 31 March 1989.
-It shows four white or silver-colored acanthus leaves on a blue background.
-This was picked to symbolize growth and strength.
+The official blazon is "Azure, an acanthus quatrefoil argent" (På blå grunn eit sølv firblad).
+This means the arms have a blue field (background) and the charge is four acanthus leaves connected in the centre.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+This design was chosen to symbolize growth and strength.
 These symbols are found in many historic artifacts from around the area.
+The arms were designed by Arvid Sveen.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Skjåk.
+The Church of Norway has two parishes (sokn) within Skjåk Municipality.
 It is part of the Nord-Gudbrandsdal prosti (deanery) in the Diocese of Hamar.

 Geography

-Skjåk is the westernmost municipality in the Ottadalen valley.
-It is bordered to the north by the municipalities of Fjord, Rauma, and Lesja, in the east and southeast by Lom, in the south by Luster and in the west by Stryn and Stranda.
+Skjåk Municipality is the westernmost municipality in the Ottadalen valley.
+It is bordered to the north by Fjord Municipality, Rauma Municipality, and Lesja Municipality, in the east and southeast by Lom Municipality, in the south by Luster Municipality and in the west by Stryn Municipality and Stranda Municipality.
 The municipality lies along the Otta river between the mountainous areas of Breheim and Reinheim.
 Bismo is the modern population center and the location of the majority of industry and shopping as well as the municipal administration.

 The community is at the meeting point between Gudbrandsdalen and the mountains between the eastern parts of Norway and the west coast.
 The municipality lies on a historically significant traffic artery between Stryn and Nordfjord, Geiranger, and Sunnmøre and the more easterly Ottadal municipalities of Lom and Vågå.
 The Breheimen National Park and Reinheimen National Park are both located in the municipality.

 Of the total area, 19 km2 is used for agriculture; 129 km2 for forestry; 75 km2 is covered by water (including the Breiddalsvatnet lake); and the rest is mountains and other non-arable land.
 Virtually the entire 23 km long valley floor is continuously, but sparsely, built up.
 Skjåk serves as a point of entry to the mountain areas just west; hunting and fishing are also popular tourist activities.
 The municipality includes a number of large lakes including Aursjoen, Breiddalsvatnet, Grønvatnet, Langvatnet, Rauddalsvatn, and Tordsvatnet.
 The Breheimen mountains run through the municipality and the Holåbreen and Tystigbreen glaciers are located in those mountains.
+The highest point in the municipality is the 2171.79 m tall mountain Nørdre Hestbreapiggen.